saraBouamama/C-Workshop/README.md

 # C-Projects
-A repo that contains all the exercices and projects I did in C
+A repo that contains all the exercices and projects I did in C during my first year at EPITA